bodnjenie14/shield-docs/server-setup/server-webpanel.md

 <figure><img src="../.gitbook/assets/Webpannel small most important explanation.png" alt=""><figcaption></figcaption></figure>

-## Change The Server Acsess
+## Change The Server Access

-&#x20;Edit the project-bo4.json if you want to change the access ip to limit people connecting to the web server
+&#x20;Edit the project-bo4.json if you want to change the access ip to limit people connecting to the webpannel.

 ```
 "httpserver": {